 Period :Late May 2024

-With the COVID-19 pandemic over, Postman’s management decided in late 2023 to bring its employees worldwide together in one physical location with the aim of encouraging relationship-building through a two-day conference coupled with themed dinner parties, music, and celebrity appearances.
+With the COVID-19 pandemic over, In late 2023, Postman’s management decided to bring employees together in a single location through a large-scale international MICE event with the aim of encouraging relationship-building through a two-day conference coupled with themed dinner parties, music, and celebrity appearances.
 More than a workcation, they desired an opportunity to enhance collaboration across the company.
-After several proposals and revisions, we settled on Barcelona, Spain as the destination, where we would organize a conference featuring a variety of inspirational speakers capped with fun-filled evenings of food and festivities.
+After several proposals and revisions, Barcelona, Spain was selected as the destination for this international corporate conference, where we would organize a conference featuring a variety of inspirational speakers capped with fun-filled evenings of food and festivities.

-The Postman project came with a set of significant challenges.
+The Postman project presented significant challenges typical of large-scale global MICE event management.
 Having over 400 employees scattered across over 20 countries meant a serious effort would be devoted to managing documentation.
 Moreover, with the majority of Postman’s employees being of Indian heritage, most expected Indian fare to be the main dining option, despite being in Europe.
 Additionally, Postman’s leadership wanted this incentive trip to be inspirational and unforgettable, putting pressure on us to hold nothing back.

 While most of Postman’s employees resided in the United States and India, many others lived in over 18 other countries.
 To make matters more complicated, not everyone who lived in a particular country was a citizen of that country.
 For example, many employees who lived in the US or Canada were actually Indian nationals.
-When it came to making travel arrangements into Spain, visa procedures proved complicated.
+When it came to making travel arrangements into Spain, Visa procedures proved especially complex due to differing regulations across multiple countries.

 In fact, the documentation requirements for Indian nationals to enter Schengen countries are among the most difficult to satisfy.
 Clearing these requirements for over 400 individuals living in over 20 different countries, each with their own specific circumstances, would require exceptional attention to detail, organization, and persistence.

-In addition to the bureaucratic challenge of obtaining visas, our office had to coordinate primarily across three time zones: India (Indian Standard Time), Spain (Central European Time), and the American West Coast (Pacific Standard Time).
+In addition to visa-related complexities, our office coordinated across three major time zones—India (IST), Spain (CET), and the U.S. West Coast (PST)—adding significant operational complexity to the project.
 Mr. Vinoj, the main supervisor in charge of overseeing the Postman project, resided in Bangalore, India, while Postman’s headquarters was located in San Francisco, USA.

 All coordination with the client therefore needed to take the 12-and-a-half-hour time difference between Indian and Pacific Standard Time into account.
 Since the destination was Barcelona, most hotels, event venues, restaurants, insurance companies, and government offices were operational during Spanish working hours only.

-Food comprised another challenge.
+Catering logistics and dining expectations posed another major challenge for this corporate incentive trip.
 With the majority of Postman’s employees being Indian nationals or of Indian heritage, most were expecting Indian fare despite being in Spain.
 With this being a clear expectation of the guests, we felt obligated to satisfy the client’s desires.

 Two days of the trip consisted of a conference that would be capped with a music-filled, festive dinner.
 As Postman’s leadership emphasized their desire that the trip serve to inspire its employees, we invited celebrities and inspirational speakers.